Abdelrhman-Ellithy/Ellithium/README.md

     }
 }
 ```
-### Step 3: Use Driver Actions Class to Perform actions on Web and Mobile, as It handles many stepsand syncronization
+### Step 3: Use Driver Actions Class to Perform actions on Web and Mobile, as It handles many steps and syncronization

 ```java
 package Pages;